Badura Lab

 • Viral injections

-• In vivo, awake electrophysiology
+• In vivo awake calcium imaging

 • Prediction models